Shan-Mi/ghibli-project/README.md

 # Understructure 👩🏻‍💻

 ## TODO:
-1) admin panel: create new film (also need to fix upload image part)
-2) fix film page, maybe add some reviewsPage, and on film page, we list out several most liked reviews, and with a show all button. once clicked that button, we go to reviews page for this film. (if have time, will think about that.)
+1) fix film page, maybe add some reviewsPage, and on film page, we list out several most liked reviews, and with a show all button. once clicked that button, we go to reviews page for this film. (if have time, will think about that.)
-3) add pagination or lazy loading...(low priority)
+2 add pagination or lazy loading...(low priority)
-4) make detail page prettier...(high priority)
+3) make detail page prettier...(high priority)

 - ~~can use aggregation for sorting films by director's name; (maybe unnecessary)~~

-## DONE: (31)
+## DONE: (32)
 1) make sure data can upload to db;
 2) route /model/ controller (get for now) for films;
 3) set up virtual part for reviews and users;